The Consular Section provides notarial services to U.S. citizens for use in the U.S. or abroad, or to aliens for use in the U.S.

 Visit our appointment website to schedule an appointment for notarial services.

-Appointments are scheduled to ensure COVID-19 social distancing measures are in place.
 If your document requires more than five legalizations, please schedule two appointments.

 PLEASE do not bring laptops nor large bags.
 They are not allowed within the Embassy.